 The author explains the basics of smoothie making which will then help to give people the confidence to make proper smoothies rather than just chuck it in and hope for the best (not something that worked well for me as I said before)

 And the author does not like celery, which is for me my most hated veg. (no celery on my allotment, not ever)

 Although there are fewer recipes here the author does spend time on other advice as well as making the book both interesting and informative to read.
 The recipes again are tasty.

 These recipes are designed for the Nutri Ninja Pro Blender which looks a lovely blender with a strong 900w engine.
 I cannot comment more on the blender as I love my Breville and do not need to spend the extra on the Ninja one.

-I see no reason why these recipes cannot be used in other machines without adaptation, the smaller size here is 18oz cups which if I have worked it out correctly makes 0.5 litres the Breville has 600ml bottles as have a few of the others.
+I see no reason why these recipes cannot be used in other machines without adaptation, the smaller size here is 18oz cups which if I have worked it out correctly makes 0.5 liters the Breville has 600ml bottles as having a few of the others.